-So ‘blue mind’ in mind, and encouraged by my wee trip to Rosehearty Harbour last week, I ventured out again.
+So ‘blue mind’ in mind, and encouraged by my wee trip to Rosehearty Harbour, I ventured out again.
 Travelling slightly further this time, I arrived at New Aberdour beach where everything was blue, blue, blue…

 Blue Mind to Pink Rocks

 Feet bare, I sat on the pink rocks and stared out to sea.

 I saw stones and pools and pink, lots of pink everywhere.

 I used the transition from blue to pink in this post to symbolise levels of pain.